nullwiz/triochall/README.md

-# Trio Challange - Technical design

 ## Overview

-The task is to build an RESTful API for order management.
+A RESTful API for order management.

 The main concepts to be tackled are classic to an ecommerce application: **users** (with different roles, manager and customer), **products** with different **variations** (not part of the aggregate, as the product can exist without a variation, Tea example),